Cromolyn sodium spray will help to prevent the symptoms of a stuffy, runny or itchy nose (rhinitis).

 If you are using it for hay fever, start using it 2-3 weeks before the hay fever season begins and use it regularly, even if your symptoms are well controlled.

 Clinical author's note Michael Stewart 31/01/2018: Cromolyn sodium is known as sodium cromoglicate in the United Kingdom.
 There are no nasal preparations containing sodium cromoglicate currently available in the UK.
-This Medicine Leaflet is based on medicines information available in the UK at the time of writing.
+This Medicine Leaflet is based on medicines information available in the UK and USA at the time of writing.
 Please also refer to the manufacturer's information supplied with your medicine.

 About cromolyn sodium nasal spray

 |Type of medicine||An anti-allergy medicine|